Goal of Lab 5:

 In this lab, we are going to explore the acoustic correlates of two types of sonorants: glides [w j] and liquids [ɹ l].

-File name Sounds to record
+File name Words

 INSTRUCTIONS